" " wisno wood furniture finishing: Triangle color theory for wood finishing

 triangle color diagram

 Color is an important element in the finishing process.
-The color is one thing that always be viewed by the furniture buyers.
-The reason why people want to finish his furniture is because he expects a specific color for his furniture.
-That way the color is very important in the finishing process.
-The coloring in a finishing process is done by stain application.
-The selection of the stain and the application need to be done correctly to produce the right color.
+The color is one thing that always be viewed by the quality control person.
+The reason why people want to finish his furniture is to make a specific color for his furniture.
+The process to make color is by apply the proper stain in the proper way.
+The proper stain means the stain with the right color.
+The finishing material industry has provide the stain with many color to serve the finishing industry.
+An the finishing person just need to choose the right stain and applied the stain properly to get the right finishing color.

-The most widely color used for transparent finishing is brown.
+The most common color used for wood finishing is the brown.
 However there are a lot of brown color, such as reddish brown, dark brown, light brown, yellowish brown, etc.

-To help the selection stain we can use the law in the triangle color theory : "mixing color towards to the center will produce brown color" The more explanation are in the mixing color diagram below.
+If we need to equalize the wood color, then we need top get the right stain that can blend with the wood base color and bring to the "brown" color.
+In this case we can use the 2nd law in the triangle color theory : "mixing color towards to the center will produce brown color" The more explanation are in the mixing color diagram below.

 Orange and Blue is Brown